 The lawsuit comes a day after Anoka-Hennepin School District officials denied any responsibility for the severe and pervasive harassment suffered by LGBTQ students.
 It was also reported on Wednesday that the district is at the center of an investigation by the U.S. Department of Justice and the Office of Civil Rights because of reports of anti-gay bullying.

 The lawsuit describes numerous incidents of harassment, including the following:

 •One student faced daily verbal and physical harassment at school after classmates discovered that she is a lesbian.
 She reported the harassment to school officials numerous times, but the only response was an occasional verbal reprimand to the harassers.
 The student eventually dropped out of school and attempted suicide.

-•Another student reported chronic anti-LGBT harassment to school authorities for more than two years, only to have school officials suggest that he leave the school because they could not protect him.
+•Another student reported chronic anti-LGBTQ harassment to school authorities for more than two years, only to have school officials suggest that he leave the school because they could not protect him.

 •A third student was picked on relentlessly because he likes to wear colorful clothes and sing songs by female artists.
 His school’s response was not to address the harassment, but to treat him as the problem.
 The school prevented him from wearing “girly” clothing and made him miss class time to walk through the hallways separate from the other students, escorted by a staff member.